oceanalbin/Catalog-Of-Archival-Resilence/README.md

 ![Catalog%20Of%20Archival%20Resilence/StalinBoard.jpg](Catalog%20Of%20Archival%20Resilence/StalinBoard.jpg)

 What do I see in the picture?

 Stamp with a head

-Empty beerglass with red background and hammers & sickles surrounding it A dog?
+Empty beerglass with red background and hammers & sickles surrounding it

+A dog?

 —

 Walking snowman—>ties with Marxism?

 Full glass of beer, filled with hammers & sickles

-A judge? with a loop? under it a hammer & sickles Stalin, with a commander and soldiers?
+A judge? with a loop? under it a hammer & sickles

+Someone voting, looks like he isnt there on freewill

+Stalin, with a commander and soldiers?
 Background Clouds filled with stars.

 [https://search.iisg.amsterdam/Record/1152336](https://search.iisg.amsterdam/Record/1152336)